srisivan/creative-writings/travelogue_tirupati.md

 cotton candies, toy guns, fruits and sacred items.

-After submitting the foot wares and and phones outside the temple, we headed to the main gate, but that was not an easy job.
-There were multiple queues leading to the main gate.
+After submitting the foot wares and and phones outside the temple, we headed to the main entrance, but that was not an easy job.
+There were multiple queues leading to it.
 They were of three types of them : two special, that is, paid queues, and a free queue.

-We at first thought that everything were same, but it was not.
+We at first thought that every queue was the same, but it was not.
 The guy at the special queue stopped us and told us to go to the other queue.
 My grandfather asked the reason, to that the guy replied that we were supposed to take the ticket before itself.
-My grandfather thanked him and told _"Never mind,"_ and continued moving.
+My grandfather thanked him and told _"Never mind,"_ and continued moving to the free one.

 The crowd was irresistible.
 There were more than 250 people present.
 The people had no patience at all.
 I felt like I was squashed like a fruit between them.

-The queue led us directly from the main entrance, called _gopuram,_ till the main sacred sanctum.
-I couldn't even see the goddess properly!
+The queue led us directly from the main entrance, to the sacred sanctum.
+I couldn't even see the _Goddess_ properly!
 I just had a glance at her.
 The people behind me didn't give me enough time to properly look at her.

-After seeing the goddess we took a round of the temple.
+After seeing the her we took a round of the temple.
 There were many small reliefs on the walls of the temple, but we had no time to even gaze at them.
 There were two reasons  for this, that is,

 1. People were rushing and pushing,

 2. We only had little time to spend there.
-We had to go the _Tirumala_ temple by two.
+We had to go the _Tirumala_ by two.

 After collecting our things, we went to the bus stand.